sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist374.rst

 - Studio RGB (narrow, limited) range will now be recognized (through _ColorRange=1) and utilized in conversions from RGB, such as in GreyScale, ConvertToY, ConvertToYUVxxx
 - #392 "break" and "continue" in for-next and while loops
+- Add "ArraySort" for sorting simple bool, numeric or string arrays

 Build environment, Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~